 The idea of getting started with real estate can be daunting.
 It’s important to remember that real estate isn’t always about rolling up your sleeves to flip properties or being on-call around the clock as a landlord.
 Passive real estate opportunities, such as syndications, exist, and they can be great tools to generate wealth even while you sleep.

 If you’re ready to take the next step passive real estate investing, check out Dr. Peter Kim’s Passive Real Estate Academy.
 In this 4 week online course he will teach you everything you need to know to vet and analyze a syndication deal so you can be confident investing in it.
-As a special bonus to my readers, if you purchase through me, you will receive two books: Rich Dad, Poor Dad by Robert Kiyosaki and How to Invest in Real Estate: The Ultimate Beginner’s Guide to Getting Started by Bigger Pockets.
+It only runs a few times a year.
+As a special bonus to my readers, if you purchase through me, you will receive some timely bonuses.
+I announce them as the course date approaches, so stay tuned!

 Disclaimer: Please note that some of the links below are affiliate links.
 This means that I may receive a commission if you purchase through one of my links.
 I highly recommend all of the products & services because they are companies that I have found to be helpful and trustworthy.
 I use many of these products & services myself.